-OCCI ensures that VUMC implements and maintains an effective compliance program that includes the following seven key elements: 1) Compliance officer and oversight committee; 2) Written code of conduct and policy; 3) Regular training and education (for House Staff, this includes a requirement to complete compliance training via the Learning Exchange prior to entering training and annually thereafter ); 4) Process to receive complaints; 5) Audits to monitor compliance; 6) Process to respond to allegations and remedy problems; and 7) Enforcing standards through well-publicized guidelines.
-For more details, the VUMC Compliance Program Plan is available at https://vanderbilt.policytech.com/docview/?docid=16232.
+OCCI ensures that VUMC implements and maintains an effective compliance program that includes the following seven key elements: 1) Compliance officer and oversight committee; 2) Written code of conduct and policy; 3) Regular training and education (for House Staff, this includes a requirement to complete compliance training via the Learning Exchange prior to entering training and annually thereafter); 4) Process to receive complaints; 5) Audits to monitor compliance; 6) Process to respond to allegations and remedy problems; and 7) Enforcing standards through well-publicized guidelines.
+For more details, the see the VUMC Compliance Program Plan.